Set up a query pipeline

 Default query pipeline:

-And associate this rule to the following condition:
+and associate this rule with the following condition:

 when $groups contains "Employee"

-The most flexible and recommended query pipeline routing mechanism is known as condition-based routing (see Condition-Based Routing (Recommended)).
+The most flexible and recommended query pipeline routing mechanism is known as condition-based routing.

-In addition to the Default query pipeline, you have created three query pipelines in your Coveo organization: Agents, Customers, and Partners.
+In addition to the Default query pipeline, you’ve created three query pipelines in your Coveo organization: Agents, Customers, and Partners.

 PartnerSearch will be routed to the Default query pipeline.

-When an end user performs a query from your customer service portal, the
+When a user performs a query from your customer service portal, the

 searchHub parameter of that query is automatically set to

-You can configure A/B tests to temporarily allow a portion of traffic that would normally be routed to query pipeline A to be routed to query pipeline B instead (see Adding and Managing A/B Tests).
-You can then inspect Coveo Usage Analytics (Coveo UA) reports to compare certain key metrics (e.g., Click Event Count, Visit Click Through, etc.), and determine which query pipeline is performing best (see Analyzing the Performance of Pipeline A Vs Pipeline B).
+You can configure A/B tests to temporarily allow some of the traffic that would normally be routed to query pipeline A to be routed to query pipeline B instead.
+You can then inspect Coveo Usage Analytics (Coveo UA) reports to compare certain key metrics (e.g., Click Event Count, Visit Click Through, etc.), and determine which query pipeline is performing the best.

-A/B testing is a great way to assert that a new query pipeline rule or Coveo ML model is actually affecting relevance positively in your solution before allowing this rule to apply to a more significant part of queries (see A/B Tests Leading Practices).
+A/B testing is a great way to ensure that a new query pipeline rule or Coveo ML model has a positive effect on your solution’s relevance before allowing it to apply to a more significant proportion of queries

 In the context of an A/B test, the condition on query pipeline B is ignored.